There’s a lot of misinformation surrounding life insurance. We want to set the record straight.

 Allow us to debunk 10 common life insurance myths so you can make an educated decision about your insurance needs.

 Nobody likes to think about their own mortality, which is probably why no one likes to think about life insurance.

 Which is unfortunate, because life insurance is one of the most useful policies you can buy.

 Think about it: you hope you never have to file a claim on your home or auto insurance, but there will come a time when that life insurance policy pays out.
 Doesn’t it make sense to understand life insurance a little bit more?

 Many of our clients come to us with a lot of inaccurate beliefs about life insurance.
 So we’ve collected (and debunked!)
-10 common life insurance myths, so that we can reverse the tide of misinformation and help educate you about your insurance needs.
+10 of the most common myths so that we can reverse the tide of misinformation and help educate you about your life insurance needs.

 If you’re one of the people avoiding life insurance because you think you can’t afford it, think again!